 Business Guide To Configure Yoast SEO

-It appears that the Yoast SEO plugin is required.
-Yoast SEO is the most popular WordPress SEO plugin, and for good reason.
+Your website must first gain visitors before it can make sales or acquire leads.
+But what if you hardly have time to update your website’s content, let alone learn about the ancient art of search engine optimization?
+Yoast SEO plugin is the answer.
+Yoast SEO is the most popular WordPress SEO plugin and for good reason.
 It has over five million active installs and 27,200 reviews with a five-star rating.
 It’s as if you’ve hired an SEO professional to join your team.

 Configure Yoast SEO

 - Every picture or PDF you post to WordPress gets its own URL.
 These URLs will redirect to the picture if you select ‘Yes.’
 Yoast will issue a warning if you select ‘No.’

 - Like the Content Types tab, which allows you to decide whether or not taxonomies you’ve built will appear in search results.
 Blog categories, service kinds, industries served for case studies, or product specifications are all examples of taxonomies.